misken/c19/README.md

 ## Some stuff I created that's in this repo

-### Capacity driven census and admission adjustments to chime model
+### Capacity driven census and admission adjustments to CHIME model

 Had idea for adjusting census and admission sduring **early stages** of virus spread to deal with census at time 0 problem.